The Difference Between Medical & Spa Aesthetics

-Medical and Anti-Aging Spas offer a wide range of services.
+They offer a wide range of services.
 At first glance, a medical spa treats similar to the services provided by a day spa.
-However, medical spa services are a bit more invasive and provide patients with long-term or permanent results.
-You will also typically find at an anti-aging clinic the staff is composed of Medical Doctors, Nurse Practitioners, Physicians Assistants, Registered Nurses, Medical Assistants and Medical Aestheticians.
-The majorite of the services you can find at a medical spa include but are not limited to:
+However, these services are a bit more invasive and provide patients with long-term or permanent results.
+You will also typically find at an anti-aging clinic the staff is composed of Medical Doctors, Nurse Practitioners, Physicians Assistants, Registered Nurses, Medical Assistants and Estheticians.
+The majority of the services you can find at a medical spa include but are not limited to:

 - IPL photofacial – An Intense Pulsed Light (IPL) photofacial is a laser treatment that targets pigment issues, sun damage, and Rosacea on the face, neck, chest, shoulders, back, arms, and legs.
 Patients can also take advantage of IPL photofacials to treat broken blood vessels (also known as “spider veins”).

 - Botox injections – Botox injections can reduce or eliminate wrinkles, frown lines, forehead creases, etc. to give you a more youthful look.

 - Dermal fillers – Injectable fillers can restore “plumpness” to areas, such as the cheeks and lips, that typically lose volume as you age.

 - Microdermabrasion – Microdermabrasion is a form of surgical skin planing that removes acne or scarring.

 - Chemical and Laser Peels – A chemical peel is a technique used to improve and smooth the skin.